earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 Include the following background in your report:

-1. Describe where and when the disturbance event occured.
+1. Describe where and when the disturbance event occurred.
 2. Discussion of the drivers that yielded the flooding in Boulder and discussion of the impacts of the flood.

-3. Plots that show precipitation and discharge data during the flood period and around the flood period.
-Be sure to:
+#### Your report should include 7 (or 8) Plots
+Your report should include the following plots (in whatever order you think best describes the events of the flood):

+### From Week 3:

+* **PLOT 0:** A basemap showing the location of the stream gage / study area created using `GGMAP()`.

+### From Week 2:

+Use the `data/week2/precipitation/805325-precip-dailysum-2003-2013.csv`file to create:

+* **PLOT 1:** a plot of precipitation from 2003 to 2013 using ggplot().
+* **PLOT 2:** a plot that shows precipitation SUBSETTED from Aug 15 - Oct 15 2013.

+Use the `data/week2/discharge/06730200-discharge-daily-1986-2013.csv` file to create:

+* **PLOT 3:** a plot of stream discharge from 1986 to 2016 using ggplot().
+* **PLOT 4:** a plot that shows stream discharge SUBSETTED from Aug 15 - Oct 15 2013.

+### From Week 3:

+* **PLOT 5:** A classified raster map that shows positive and negative change in the canopy height model before and after the flood.
+To do this you will need to calculate the difference between two canopy height models.The plot should be CROPPED using the crop_extent shapefile that is included in your data download.
+* **PLOT 6:** A classified raster map that shows positive and negative change in terrain derived from the pre and post flood Digital Terrain Models before and after the flood.
+The plot should be CROPPED using the crop_extent shapefile that is included in your data download.

+### Graduate students & anyone who did the bonus week 2 plot

+* **PLOT 7:** A plot of precipitation that spans from 1948 - 2013 using the `805333-precip-daily-1948-2013.csv` file.
+Use the bonus lesson to guide you through creating this plot.
+This lesson will give you a more real world experience with working with less than perfect data!

+For all plots use the readings from the last 3 weeks to discuss:

-    * Discuss where the data came from and what it shows.
+* Where the data came from and what the data shows.
-    * Discuss patterns that are evident in the data and how precipitation is or isn't linked to discharge.
+* Discuss patterns that are evident in the data and potential relationships between what you see in the lidar data compared to precipitation and discharge.
-    * Interpret your plots
-4. Plots of lidar data that show before / after differences in elevation and tree cover.

 #### Summary / Discussion
-A summary of the flood events, how drivers and impacts were quantified and and what the data show you about those drivers and impacts.
+End your report with a s summary discussion of the flood events.
+Be sure to discuss how the data help us better understand these types of disturbance events.

 #### Important: